rgbkrk/atom-achievements/README.md

 ## Configuration

-Set how long the achievements banner lasts by changing the notice delay (milliseconds).
+Set how long the achievements banner lasts by changing the notice delay (in milliseconds).

 ![](https://f.cloud.github.com/assets/836375/2424719/6a9ca422-abab-11e3-925c-3a85f87b3bb1.png)